Cruise planners navigating choppy waters

 While ship guidelines have changed, Morgenthaler believes the cruise lines have a much better handle on COVID-19.

-In a statement, The American Society of Travel Advisors added, “Cruising is no more responsible for the spread of the Omicron variant than travelers from southern Africa were at the outset of the current crisis.”
+"Cruising is no more responsible for the spread of the omicron variant than travelers from southern Africa were at the outset of the current crisis."

 Scripps Only Content 2022